 Who I am

-Behind these titles and image is – me, a sensitive human being.
+Behind these titles and image is – me, Nathalie, a sensitive human being.

 I want to be real with you.

 I don’t always look like this.
-Sometimes I look and feel really worn out by the challenges life and death has presented me with.
+Sometimes I look and feel really worn out by the challenges life and death have presented me with.

 Sometimes it feels to me that my body has aged more than the years I carry: Shaped by life and death, by grief and healing, by falling down and getting up again and again.